 The example below is similar to the previous example except it does not put checkboxes

 on the leaf level nodes, allowing only entire groups to be selected.
 This is achieved

 by providing functions for

-Groups & Checkbox Selection Example 3 - Only Filtered
+Example: Groups & Checkbox Selection With Only Filtered Children